PowerShell/PowerShell/docs/BREAKINGCHANGES.md

 When using HTTP, content including passwords are sent as clear-text.
 This change is to not allow this by default and return an error if credentials are being passed in an insecure manner.
-Users can bypass this by using the `-AllowUnencryptedAuthethentication` switch.
+Users can bypass this by using the `-AllowUnencryptedAuthentication` switch.

 ## API changes